 The house next door to us has been for sale since January.
 It’s a lovely house with incredible curb appeal and a fabulous kitchen/family room.
+If you can’t picture what I’m talking about, houses similar to ones you can find on sites like Willam Pitt may help you get a better picture.
+I don’t know who would have moved out of that house, as I know that if I owned a house like that, I’d live there forever!
+Saying that though, people like a change regardless of how luxurious their old home was.
 The entire time the house has been for sale, I have secretly (and not so secretly) been praying that a family with young children moves in.
 You see, I’ve got neighbors on my left and neighbors on my right, but I couldn’t pick any of my neighbors out of a police line up.
 And I’ve lived in my house for four years.

 I know that young kids brings a certain sense of willingness, of openness, that just doesn’t always exist in couples that have moved on to other phases of their lives.
 No judgement there, just a fact.

 So you can imagine how psyched I was a few weeks ago when I ran into a guy on the sidewalk and he introduced himself as, “Hi, I’m your future neighbor” or something like that, and then within minutes I found out that an 8 year old girl and a 5 year old boy would very certainly be taking possession of the house next door.
 Winning!
 In a matter of weeks there were Big T Moving & Delivery trucks outside their front yard and they were happily in their new house.